Hemming bird

 This attractive and ingenious object would act as a ‘third hand’ when sewing a hem.
 Before the invention of the sewing machine all sewing was done by hand which was a long and laborious task.
 This object helped by keeping fabric taught in its mouth while hems were sewn.
 The clamp would attach to a table and the birds tail pressed to open its mouth to insert the fabric.
 This left both hands free to sew the hem.
 There was even a handy pincushion incorporated.

-Sign up to our mailing list and be the first to find out about our latest news, offers and forthcoming events.
-Stay in the know, on the go.
+Sign up to the Salford Community Leisure mailing list and be the first to find out about our latest news, offers and forthcoming events across our services.